ellistrickett/Tiles/README.md

 python manage.py runserver
 ```
 ### Notes
 Decided to give Tile a title to make more user friendly.
-Could possibly of made the Launch Date inique instead.
+Could possibly of made the Launch Date unique instead.
 Launch Date could of been a Date Time Field.
 Order Field maybe should of been a IntegerField.